skyhop/website/_drafts/reasons-why-skyhop-might-help-you.md

 author: corstian
 ---

-<p class="font-thin text-lg">When development on Skyhop began, I had a few problems in mind I was trying to solve.
+When development on Skyhop began, I had a few problems in mind I was trying to solve.
 While not everyone within the aviation community actively struggles with these, I believe there are many who do.
-Let me explain those problems.</p>
+Let me explain those problems.

 ## 1. Information is manually entered